-It Amused Me: Desire often torments people just because he/she/it can.
+It Amused Me: Desire often torments people just because it can.

 Jerk Ass: Billions of years ago, Dream and Desire used to be extremely close friends.
 It then, without shame or any pretence of hiding its involvement, made Dream's then-girlfriend cheat on him.